SENDCO and SEND Staff

-Our SENCO is Mrs Addison – 01388 814399.
-More details of the SENCO’s role can be found in the SEN policy which you can find in the school policies section of the website.
+Our SENDCO is Mrs Addison and can be contacted in 07900702297.
+More details of the SENDCO’s role can be found in the SEND policy which you can find in the school policies section of the website.

 External Specialists and Other Bodies (click to open new page)